Dura-PenThis page contains information on Dura-Pen for veterinary use.

 A thoroughly cleaned, sterile needle and syringe should be used for each injection (needles and syringes may be sterilized by boiling in water for 15 minutes).

 Before withdrawing the solution from the bottle, disinfect the rubber cap on the bottle with a suitable disinfectant, such as 70 percent alcohol.
 The injection site should be similarly cleaned with the disinfectant.
-Use a 16 gauge needle, and not more than 1 inch long.
-No vial should be entered more than 14 times with a 16 gauge needle.
+Use a 16 gauge needle, not more than 1 inch long.
+Use this product within 28 days of the first puncture and puncture a maximum of 15 times.
+Consider using automatic injection equipment or a repeater syringe if necessary to avoid exceeding 15 punctures.
+When using a draw-off spike or needle with bore diameter larger than 16 gauge, discard any product remaining in the vial immediately after use.

 WARM TO ROOM TEMPERATURE AND SHAKE WELL BEFORE USING.